paulpls/knight/README.md

 ## PURPOSE

 Generates a map based on the movements of the knight piece in chess.
-The current location of the knight(s) are marked on the board, and each square is labeled according to the number of moves it would take to reach it.
+The current location of the knight is marked on the board, and each square is labeled according to the number of moves it would take to reach it.

 ## SYNOPSIS